yuhuichen1015/SphericalDistributionsRand/README.md

 ### Installation ###

 The code is self-packed so it does not need any installation.
+One just need to add the path to the folder using "addpath" in MATLAB to use the functions.
 Every function has its own testcase, named with "_test" extension.
 The testcases show simple example of how to use these functions.
 The two main functions which generate the VMF and Watson random samples are:

-*randVMF
+* randVMF
-*randWatson
+* randWatson

 ### Contact Info ###